mvp18/ray-tracer/README.md

 ## Sample Images

 The rendered images for each assignment and also the rendering competition are stored in the `images` folder.
+Models required for `main/a_RC.cpp` can be found [here](https://drive.google.com/file/d/1oOZi4IxYJirrIpk2-_R3tiVDGSWiBW-4/view?usp=sharing).
 You can find further details about our submission for the rendering competition [here](https://mvp18.github.io/RC/home.html).

 ## References